Skip to Main Content

 Note the following:

-• Rules 16.1 and 16.3 specify that article titles need to be formatted in italics, but periodical titles should be formatted using both large and small caps.
-They must also be abbreviated according to Tables T13 (Institutional Names in Periodical Titles) and T10 (Geographic Terms)
+• Rules 16.1 and 16.3 specify that article titles should be italicized, while periodical titles appear in small caps and are abbreviated according to Tables T13 (Institutional Names in Periodical Titles) and T10 (Geographic Terms).

-• Rule 16.7 covers "Special Citation Forms".
-This addresses student-written law review articles, book reviews, symposia, commentaries, multipart articles, and more.
+• Rule 16.7 addresses special citation forms, including student-written law review articles, book reviews, commentaries, symposia, and multipart works.

-• Rule 16.9 contains guidelines for using id. and supra when citing to periodicals.
+• Rule 16.9 explains how to use id. and supra when citing periodicals in short form.

-• Rule 18.2 permits citation to online sources that are exact copies of printed sources.
-HeinOnline contains PDFs of the print versions of a vast number of law reviews and journals.
+• Rule 18.2 allows citation to reliable online sources that reproduce the printed version exactly.
+HeinOnline provides scanned PDFs of most law reviews and journals.

 Consecutively Paginated vs. Nonconsecutively Paginated Periodicals

-Example law review citation (consecutively paginated) David A. Wallace & Shane R. Reeves, Protecting Critical Infrastructure in Cyber Warfare: Is It Time for States to Reassert Themselves?, 53 U.C.
-DAVIS L. REV. 1607, 1608 (2020).
+Law review (consecutively paginated) David A. Wallace & Shane R. Reeves, Protecting Critical Infrastructure in Cyber Warfare: Is It Time for States to Reassert Themselves?, 53 U.C.
+Dᴀᴠɪs L. Rᴇᴠ.
+1607, 1608 (2020).

 Newspapers